 The MS Forms 2.0 designer can also be used under Visual Basic 6.
 To try this, make sure that Fm20.dll is registered on your system and run VB6.
 Right-click the Toolbox and select "Components...".
 The Components dialog box will appear.
 On the Designers tab, make sure that Microsoft Forms 2.0 is checked and click OK.
 You can then use the Project menu to add an MS Forms 2.0 form to the project.

 An instance of the MS Forms 2.0 form layout designer can't be created using just the Fm20.dll.
 Here's what Microsoft says about using Fm20.dll:

 About Microsoft ActiveX Control Pad

 ActiveX Control Pad is a free program from Microsoft that uses the MS Forms 2.0 form layout designer.
 When it is run under Auto C everything except the MS Forms 2.0 form layout designer is disabled or suppressed.
+Also, Auto C provides a replacement toolbox and does everything else necessary to make ActiveX Control Pad run normally under modern versions of Windows.
 The fact that it uses older forms of html and vbscript is irrelevant as far as Auto C is concerned.
 Only ActiveX/Automation/OLE and API functions are used to create C source code from the form being edited.
-Auto C doesn't read from those older style object tags.
-A replacement toolbox is provided, which means that ActiveX Control Pad will run without error under all versions of Windows.
+Auto C doesn't read from the older style object tags it uses.

 If you have version 6 of the MSDN Library (the version that comes with Microsoft Visual Studio 6 products) then you already have Microsoft ActiveX Control Pad.
 Refer to Auto C's help file for more information about installing ActiveX Control Pad from the MSDN Library 6 CD, and for information about using the MSDN Library for keyword help in SuperEdi.